University of Arkansas Community College-Hope

 - The University of Arkansas Community College at Hope is an accredited, open-access, two-year institution of higher education committed to providing quality academic, occupational, personal growth, and cultural programs to support individual student and community needs in the Southwest Arkansas area.

-- The teacher population of 61 teachers has declined by 17% over five years.
+The teacher population of 61 teachers has stayed relatively flat over five years.

 |University of Arkansas Community College-Hope||(AR) Community College Avg.|